Is the link in that email legitimate? Whether sent by a friend or a stranger, it’s unwise to click links without knowing where they take you.

 Concerned about sites that might con you into divulging personal data?
 If you have any knowledge of identity theft, then you’ll know much of this occurs thanks to phishing operations.
 PhishTank is always worth a visit when checking concerning links.

 They might not be the world’s most privacy-conscious company, but Google does offer a useful link checking service.
 Their Transparency Report service offers a standard field into which you can enter the URL you’re concerned about.
-A few seconds later, the results — captured by Google’s web crawlers — will tell you if the site can be trusted.
+A few seconds later, the results—captured by Google’s web crawlers—will tell you if the site can be trusted.

 Along with malware, Google Transparency Report will alert you to phishing risks.
 Concerned about accidentally giving your personal information away?
 Phishing is potentially a greater concern than malware, so it makes sense to be sure that the site you’re planning on visiting isn’t about to steal your identity.

-Five Great Link Checkers: Which Do You Use?
+Which Link Checkers Do You Use?

 - Kaspersky VirusDesk